bernard357/devops-bootcamp-2019/lab-5-advanced-pipelines.md

 ### Step 3 - Create your datalake

-In the same region where you grow the Service Catalog, create a bucket with your GitHub identifier as a prefix and with the suffix '-data-pipeline-artifacts'.
+In the same region where you grow the Service Catalog, create a bucket with your GitHub identifier as a prefix and with the suffix '-data-artifacts'.
 Take a note of the ARN of the new S3 bucket.

 ### Step 4 - Provision a Cloudtrail for S3 Datalakes